ArvidSilverlock/bitbuffer/README.md

 ## TODO:
 - support up to 53 bit integers, instead of up 48 bit integers
-- `binaryformat`, allows for better formatting like `0000 000000 00000000` (i.e., chunks of information are split into groups by spaces specified by the user, good if you have a static scheme for your data)
+- some form of function that allows for better formatting like `0000 000000 00000000` (i.e., chunks of information are split into groups specified by the user, good if you have a set scheme for your data)
 - given the nature of this module, testez is probably a good idea